Air Fryer Recipe

 Air-Fried Black Forest Tartlets

-The Black Forest tartlet is a delightful twist on the classic Black Forest cake, combining rich chocolate, juicy cherries, and fresh cream into a bite-sized dessert.
+These Black Forest tartlets are a lovely little take on the classic cake, with rich chocolate, juicy cherries and fresh cream tucked into a bite-sized dessert.

 Ingredients